“The Words ‘Best Friend’ Become Redefined”

 “No you don’t.”

-Rory gave a small, impatient expulsion of air, something between a laugh and a whimper.
+Rory let out a small expulsion of air, something between a laugh and a whimper.
 Truth be told, he was comforted to see that, even after everything, Jules Nimri remained the proverbial immovable object.
 “Fine,” he conceded, though every fiber of his being railed against it.
 “So why are you here?”

 “Your sister asked me to help you.”